hossainsafwan/Flipgrid/README.md

 # Assumptions

 - The debug build has been put in the release for the sake of simplicity.
-- The app has also been locked to portrait mode to reduce scope of complexity and simple nature of the app.
+- The app has also been locked to portrait mode to reduce scope of complexity and due to the simple nature of the app.
-- Currently the password serves no purpose and is not stored in the user model or anywhere else
+- Currently the password serves no purpose (except for ensuring the password field is filled) and is not stored in the user model or anywhere else

 # Demo